jenkins-x/jx-docs/content/about/concepts.md

 ---

 Jenkins X is designed to make it simple for developers to work to DevOps principles and best practices.
-The approaches taken are based on the comprehensive research done for [*ACCELERATE: Building and Scaling High Performing Technology Organsiations*](https://goo.gl/vZ8BFN)
+The approaches taken are based on the comprehensive research done for the book [*ACCELERATE: Building and Scaling High Performing Technology Organsiations*](https://goo.gl/vZ8BFN).
+You can read why we use [Accelerate](../accelerate) for the principals behind Jenkins X.

 ## Principles